simpleledgerinc/grpc-bchrpc-node/README.md

 ## Change Log

+### 0.10.0
+- Update the `getAddressTransactions` method with new parameters

 ### 0.9.0
 - Fix the `submitTransaction` method

 ### 0.8.0
-- Rename "getUnspentTransaction" to "getUnspentOutput"
+- Rename `getUnspentTransaction` to "getUnspentOutput"

 ### 0.7.1
-- Add "getAddressTransactions" method and new unit test
+- Add `getAddressTransactions` method and new unit test

 ### 0.7.0
 - Add an initial unit tests (WIP)